mirfan899/sppas/sppas/doc/05_analyses/53_audioroamer.md

 - F8: Next

 ### Want more?

-`AudioRoamer` allows to display a large set of information for each channel.
+`AudioRoamer` allows to display a large amount of information for each channel.
-For a large file, it can take a while to estimate such information...
+For a long audio file, it can take a while to estimate such information...
-For example, an mono-audio file of 243 seconds (21.5Mb) is loaded in 35 seconds.
+For example, a mono-audio file of 243 seconds (21.5Mb) is loaded in 20 seconds.
 **So be patient!
 It's worth it!**

 ![AudioRoamer if you want more](./etc/screenshots/AudioRoamer-more.png)

+There are 3 main columns of information, related to amplitude, clipping and volume.

 At the bottom of the window, it is possible to click on buttons to: